 2. Artist’s Choice Premium Sketch Pad

 If your child is a talented artist who likes to experiment with different tools — one day they’re sketching with granite pencil and the next they’re coloring with markers — the Artist Choice sketch pad might be just their speed.
-It’s also a steal for kids who go through paper quickly as you get not one but two 75-page sketch pads, with each page measuring eight by 12 inches and boasting a relatively thick texture.
+It’s also ideal for kids who go through paper quickly as you get not one but two 75-page sketch pads, with each page measuring eight by 12 inches and boasting a relatively thick texture.

 3. Canson XL Series Mix Media Pad

 Canson XL’s Mix Media Pad was made for artists who sketch their work and then want to add a splash of color.
 The drawing pad is the most versatile of Canson’s offerings because it’s sturdy enough to hold a light paint job and washes off ink without bleeding through the next page.
 These quality sheets because are a great value for art students (of all ages).
 One pad only yields 60 sheets, but since it’s vetted and affordable, you might as well buy two.